 Who it’s for: Students, families

-Why you should buy this: You want macOS and a stylish, compact computer.
+Why you should buy this: You want a cord-free, clean setup.

 How much will it cost: Starts at $1,800